How to Become an Emergency Medicine Doctor

 Many medical specialists see patients one at a time.
 An emergency doctor, however, must generally coordinate the treatment of several patients at once.
 All of this might be interrupted at a moment’s notice by the arrival of an ambulance or a mother going into labor.

-BECOMING AN EMERGENCY MEDICINE PHYSICIAN
+HOW TO BECOME AN EMERGENCY PHYSICIAN

 - Hospice and palliative medicine